rluver/crowdfunding_valuation/crowdfunding_valuation_1.0/README.md

 # Crowdfunding Valuation Bot v1.0

+## Front
-v1.0 : Can calculate only 1 company
+Can calculate only 1 company